dart-lang/site-www/src/_guides/language/sound-problems.md

 ## Troubleshooting

 Dart enforces a sound type system.
 This means you can't write code where a variable's value differs from its static type.
-An `int` type can't store a number with a decimal place.
+A variable with an `int` type can't store a number with a decimal place.
 Dart checks variable values against their types at [compile-time](#static-errors-and-warnings) and [runtime](#runtime-errors).